Skip Breadcrumb Links

 - Whether your fear of persecution is objective.

-The member may tell you whether or not you have been successful at the end of the hearing or later, by mail.
-If your claim was successful, you can apply for Permanent Residency status with Immigration, Refugees and Citizenship Canada (IRCC).
-If your claim was not successful, you may have other options to explore.
+The member may tell you whether or not you have been successful at the end of the hearing or later by mail.
+If your claim was successful, you could apply for Permanent Residency status with Immigration, Refugees and Citizenship Canada (IRCC).
+If your claim was unsuccessful, you may have other options to explore.

 For More Information

-- Claimant Guide - This guide includes information on the refugee claim process, as well as definitions of commonly used terms.
+- Claimant Guide - This guide includes information on the refugee claim process and definitions of commonly used terms.
 From the Immigration and Refugee Board.

 - Legal Aid for IRB Hearings - Some claimants may be eligible for legal assistance.
 This website includes contact information and a short description of the certificate program.
 From Legal Aid Ontario.

-- RefugeeClaim.ca - This multilingual resource provides a simple explanation of what you can do to prepare for your hearing.
+- RefugeeClaim.ca - This multilingual resource explains what you can do to prepare for your hearing.
 From Kinbrace Community Society.

 - The Refugee Law Office - The Refugee Law Office (RLO) in Toronto helps some refugee claimants with their hearings.
 From Legal Aid Ontario.

 - Refugee Rights in Ontario - Detailed information about how to make a refugee claim, what services are available to refugee claimants and where to find legal help.
 From Community Legal Education Ontario (CLEO).